brendanpduffy5/reading-notes/201/class3.md

 by nesting the list with indentations

-*3. When should you use an ordered list vs an unorder list in your HTML document?* ues an ordered list when the order is important and the meaning of the list would change if you changed the order of the items.
+*3. When should you use an ordered list vs an unorder list in your HTML document?* use an ordered list when the order is important and the meaning of the list would change if you changed the order of the items.

 *4. Describe two ways you can change the numbers on list items provided by an ordered list?* by adjusting the type attribute to i for lowercase Roman numerals or to I for uppercase Roman numerals.